s-lindenau/AutoDeployDestroyers/README.md

 - `Strict Launcher`: if a Destroyer launcher should only launch destroyers, or also previous bot types.
 Same for Defender and Distractor.
 Priority for 'previous' is Destroyer -> Defender -> Distractor.
 - ... see the in-game "mod settings" menu for more!

+#### Upgrade milestones
+- Also works in multiplayer as of version 0.1.6
+- Implemented mod settings as of version 0.1.8
+- Added defenders and distractors as of version 2.1.0

 ### Frequently Asked Questions

 #### How does this mod work / why is nothing happening?
 Check if the following steps have been made:
 - Research the new technology added by this mod
-- Create the power armor equipment unlocked by the research
+- Create the armor equipment unlocked by the research
-- Put the equipment in the grid of your (active) personal armor grid
+- Put the equipment in the grid of your (active) personal armor
 - Have more than 20 capsules in your inventory (number can be changed in mod settings)
 - Engage in battle with biters; the capsules should now be launched

 #### Can the equipment be used in autonomous vehicles?
 No, this mod is centered around players controlling a character in the world.
-The equipment must be in the grid of this character's power armor.
+The equipment must be in the grid of this character's armor.
 Vehicles with equipment grids like the Spidertron or (modded) Trains are not supported.

-If the character is driving a vehicle, this mod will continue to work with the equipment in the power armor of the player.
+If the character is driving a vehicle, this mod will continue to work with the equipment in the armor of the player.
 In that case capsules will also be used from the inventory of the vehicle.

 #### Can this mod be used in multiplayer?
 Yes